kanisterio/kanister/CONTRIBUTING.md

 ## Submitting code via Pull Requests
 * We follow the [Github Pull Request Model](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) for all contributions.
-* For large bodies of work, we recommend creating an issue and labelling it design outlining the feature that you wish to build, and describing how it will be implemented.
-This gives a chance for review to happen early, and ensures no wasted effort occurs.
+* For large bodies of work, we recommend creating an issue and labeling it design outlining the feature that you wish to build, and describing how it will be implemented.
+This gives a chance for review to happen early and ensures no wasted effort occurs.
 * For new features, documentation must be included.
 * Once review has occurred, please rebase your PR down to a single commit.
 This will ensure a nice clean Git history.